 Patrick Alexander Keefe

-Winner of Glyndebourne's John Christie Award 2022, First Prize in the 2021 Richard Lewis-Jean Shanks Award, and Second Prize in the 2021 Pavarotti Prize, and The Musicians' Company Prudi Hoggarth Audience Prize, Patrick is an emerging British-Irish baritone.
+Winner of Glyndebourne's John Christie Award 2022, First Prize in the 2021 Richard Lewis-Jean Shanks Award, Second Prize in the 2021 Pavarotti Prize, and The Musicians' Company Prudi Hoggarth Audience Prize, Patrick is an emerging British-Irish baritone.
 From September 2023 he joins English National Opera as a Harewood Artist.
 In 2022-2023 he was a Jerwood Young Artist at Glyndebourne Festival Opera and recently graduated from the Opera course at the Royal Academy of Music.
 He has been supported by The Countess of Munster Trust, the Josephine Baker Trust, the John Baker Award for Opera, and D'Oyly Carte Memorial/Fordyce Awards.
 He was a Help Musicians Sybil Tutton Award holder for 2021-2022, and is both a Musician's Company Young Artist and an Opera Prelude Young Artist.
 Before Royal Academy Opera, he studied at the Guildhall School of Music and Drama and the University of Oxford.
 His principal study teachers have included Mark Wildman, Robert Dean, Jonathan Lemalu, Alexander Ashworth, Glenville Hargreaves, Giles Underwood, and Andrew Kidd.
 He has been delighted to participate in masterclasses with Sir Thomas Allen, Brindley Sherratt, Christopher Purves, Kamal Khan, Dame Emma Kirkby, Richard Burkhard, David Stout, Jonathon Swinard, Stephen Langridge, Katie Mitchell, and Jane Glover.
 He is also grateful to have had coachings from baritones Etienne Dupuis and Yuriy Yurchuk.
 His Principal Study Coach is Jonathan Papp.

 Before London, Patrick spent four years at the University of Oxford, completing a Bachelors degree in Music and a Masters in Composition, his second study, which he passed with distinction.
 For examples of his work, please see the Composition page.
 He began a doctorate in the discipline at New College, Oxford, before being advised by industry professionals that the time was right to focus on his singing.
 He remains active as a composer in his spare time and has hopes of resuming his DPhil at some point in the future.